IPhone 15 Pro

 The iPhone 15 Pro and iPhone 15 Pro Max are smartphones that were developed and marketed by Apple.
 They are the seventeenth-generation flagship iPhones, succeeding the iPhone 14 Pro and 14 Pro Max.

 The devices were unveiled alongside the lower-priced iPhone 15 and 15 Plus during the Apple Event at Apple Park in Cupertino, California, on September 12, 2023.
 Pre-orders began on September 15, and the devices were made available to the public on September 22.
 The iPhone 15 Pro and iPhone 15 Pro Max were discontinued on September 9, 2024, following the announcement of the iPhone 16 Pro and 16 Pro Max.

 Similar to the iPhone 15, the 15 Pro replaced the proprietary Lightning connector with USB-C. They also support Apple Intelligence, which was introduced with iOS 18.

 Design

-The iPhone 15 Pro marks the first significant redesign of the device's outer shell since the iPhone 12 Pro in 2020, with rounded edges, a subtly curved display, and back glass.
-The enclosure of the iPhone 15 Pro and 15 Pro Max is made of grade 5 titanium, unlike the stainless steel frame of previous Pro models.
+The iPhone 15 Pro marks the first significant redesign of the device's outer shell since the iPhone 12 Pro in 2020, with soft contours added to the flat sides.
+Additionally, the enclosure of the iPhone 15 Pro and 15 Pro Max is made of grade 5 titanium, unlike the stainless steel frame of previous Pro models.
 The display bezels have also been reduced from 2.2 mm to 1.55 mm.
 The phone is available in four colors: natural titanium, blue titanium, white titanium, and black titanium.
 It is also the first premium iPhone since the iPhone X to not come in the gold color option.